-As an alternative, the defendant may wish to apply for voluntary departure (see §48.59), which requires a showing of good moral character.
+As an alternative, the defendant may wish to apply for voluntary departure ee §48.59), which requires a showing of good moral character.

-□ Is the defendant under juvenile court jurisdiction or an abused spouse or child?
+Is the defendant under juvenile court jurisdiction or an abused spouse or child, whether or not under court jurisdiction?

-A child who is a dependent of a juvenile court, or who is in delinquency but cannot be returned to the parent due to abuse, neglect, or abandonment, may be eligible for permanent residency as a special immigrant juvenile under 8 USC $\frac{101(A)(27)}{}$.
-See $\frac{48.63}{}$.
+A child who is a dependent of a juvenile court, or who is in delinquency ut cannot be returned to the parent due to abuse, neglect, or abandonment, hay be eligible for permanent residency as a special immigrant juvenile under USC 1101(A)(27)(J).
+See §48.63.

-A noncitizen who has been abused by a United States citizen or permanent resident spouse or parent can apply for permanent residency under provisions of the Violence Against Women Act.
-The abused spouse or child can submit a family visa petition on his or her own behalf, without the cooperation of the abusing citizen or permanent resident.
-8 USC §1154(a)(1)(A)(iv), (a)(1)(B).
-Alternatively, the abused spouse or child may be eligible for special cancellation of removal for nonpermanent residents, which requires only three years of good moral character and physical presence in the United States.
-8 USC §1229b.
-Can the defendant provide valuable information to law enforcement authorities about criminal or terrorist activity, and/or is the defendant a victim of crime or alien trafficking?
+A noncitizen who has been abused by a United States citizen or permanent esident spouse or parent can apply for permanent residency under provisions of the Violence Against Women Act.
+The abused spouse or child can submit family visa petition on his or her own behalf, without the cooperation of ne abusing citizen or permanent resident.
+8 USC 1154(a)(1)(A)(iv), (a)(1)(B).
+Iternatively, the abused spouse or child may be eligible for special cancellation of removal for nonpermanent residents, which requires only three years of good moral character and physical presence in the United States.
+8 USC 1229b.

+J Can the defendant provide valuable information to law enforcement authorities about criminal or terrorist activity, and/or is the defendant a victim of crime or alien trafficking?

-Congress has created temporary visas, which can lead to permanent residency, for persons who are victims of and/or have information about certain crimes.
+Congress has created temporary visas, which can lead to permanent residency, or persons who are victims of and/or have information about certain crimes.
 An applicant's own criminal record is potentially waivable: Only persons inadmissible under the terrorist grounds cannot apply for these visas.
-These include visas under 8 USC \$1101(a)(15)(S) for persons who have "critical reliable information" about terrorism or criminal activity (125 visas/year); under 8 USC \$1101(a)(15)(T) for victims of severe forms of alien trafficking (10,000 visas/year); and under 8 USC \$1101(a)(15)(U) for victims of serious crimes who assist in investigation or prosecution efforts (10,000 visas/year).
-See \$48.64.
+These include visas under 8 USC 1101(a)(15)(S) for persons who have "critical reliable information" about terrorism or criminal activity (125 visas/year); under 8 USC 1101(a)(15)(T) for victims of severe forms of alien trafficking (10,000 visas/year); and under 8 USC 1101(a)(15)(U) for victims of serious crimes who assist in investigation or prosecution efforts (10,000 visas/year).
+See 48.64.

-§48.52 F. Forms of Immigration Relief Available From Immigration and Naturalization Service (INS) and Federal Courts
+§48.52 F. Forms of Immigration Relief Available From Department of Homeland Security (DHS) and Federal Courts

 Even if a noncitizen is undocumented or inadmissible or deportable (or all of these), he or she may nevertheless qualify for certain waivers or immigration benefits that will allow him or her to gain or retain legal status.
 In order to safeguard a defendant's opportunity to apply for such benefits, certain outcomes must be avoided.
 Criminal counsel's strategy will depend on his or her client's documented or undocumented status and the potential eligibility for affirmative immigration benefits.
-To assist counsel in prioritizing and setting goals, §§48.53-48.64 provide a general overview of the most commonly encountered forms of relief in removal proceedings and explain the most widely available immigration benefits.
+To assist counsel in prioritizing and setting goals, §§48:53-48.64 provide a general overview of the most commonly encountered forms of relief in removal proceedings and explain the most widely available immigration benefits.
+For a more detailed discussion see Brady et al., California Criminal Law and Immigration, Chapter 11 (ILRC 2003).
+Some information is available from the United States Citizenship and Immigration Services (USCIS) at http:// uscis.gov (click on "How Do I . . ?").
+Ideally, criminal defense counsel advising defendants to make concessions in criminal court in order to obtain a disposition that may preserve eligibility for relief in immigration \$48.53 proceedings should consult with immigration counsel to confirm both statutory eligibility and whether, considering the individual facts and the pattern of discretionary decision making at local immigration courts, there is likelihood of success.